-The Centre for Hate Studies is renowned for its pioneering research on issues of hate, prejudice and diversity.
+The Centre for Hate Studies is renowned for its pioneering research on issues of hate and extremism.
 As well as undertaking large-scale studies, we are also regularly commissioned by organisations within the public, private and third sector to conduct smaller, tailored pieces of research.

 The Leicester Hate Crime Project